Complex Regional Pain Syndrome (CRPS) or Reflex Sympathetic Dystrophy (RSD) from Vaccination

 Typically, the first symptom to show up is prolonged pain in a body part.
 Although CRPS usually affects a limb or extremity – like an arm, leg, foot, or hand – it can also affect a hip or shoulder.
 This pain may become more severe and frequent over time.
-The pain can also spread across your limb.
+In more sever cases, the pain can also spread across limbs.

 In addition to prolonged, worsening pain, if you have CRPS, you may also experience these symptoms in your affected body part:

 - Burning, throbbing, or “pins and needles” sensation

 - Increased sensitivity: Extreme pain from regular/light contact with skin